Designing for Emergent Learning Technologies

 As I write today, we are deep into a transition period of disruption in the talent development/learning and development industry, a fact that is obvious in all quarters.
 This is similar to what happened when the Blackberry 900 and the iPhone were first released in 1996 and 2007 respectively and stimulated the startling growth in the use of mobile communications devices.
 Today things have settled down to a new normal where billions of people are constantly checking their phones.

-In the same way, a number of familiar practices in talent development and learning are currently being disrupted by several new learning technologies.
+In the same way, several standard practices in talent development and learning are currently being disrupted by several new learning technologies.
 In a few years, these new ways of learning will become commonplace- taken-for-granted as the usual way things are done in the talent development industry.
 Classroom and course-based training will give way to learning that takes place anywhere, at any time, as needed.
-Because of the capacity of mobile devices to receive input from almost any location and source, on-demand “microlearning”, based on the modularization of information into small chunks, will be the norm.
+Because of the capacity of mobile devices to receive input from almost any location and source, on-demand “microlearning,” based on the modularization of information into small chunks, will be the norm.

 |The Familiar in Talent Development||Technology Disruptors in Talent Development||The Coming “New Normal” in Talent Development|